appveyor/website/src/docs/build-phase.md

 #### Excluding .NET Core projects from NuGet packaging

-.NET Core nuget packaging is skipped if `IsPackable` set to `false` in `.csproj` file.
-It is set by default to `false` for .NET Core test projects created with Visual Studio template or with `dotnet new` command.
-So by default .NET Core test projects are excluded from NuGet packaging.
+.NET Core nuget packaging is skipped if `IsPackable` is set to `false` in the `.csproj` file.
+It is set by default to `false` for .NET Core test projects created with Visual Studio template or with the `dotnet new` command.
+So by default, .NET Core test projects are excluded from NuGet packaging.

 If .NET Core test project should be packaged, please set `IsPackable=true`: